-Our local and national partners include Spacex Exeter, Ageing Well, Torre Abbey Museum, Devon Guild, Contemporary Craft Fair, DAISI, The Foyer, Torbay Coast and Countryside Trust, Exeter University, British Council, Stillbirth and Neonatal Death Society, NHS South Devon and Torbay CCG, Thames Festival Trust.
+Our local and national partners include Be Buckfastleigh, Spacex Exeter, Ageing Well, Torre Abbey Museum, Devon Guild, Contemporary Craft Fair, DAISI, The Foyer, Torbay Coast and Countryside Trust, Exeter University, British Council, Stillbirth and Neonatal Death Society, NHS South Devon and Torbay CCG, Thames Festival Trust.

 Memorial Sculpture Garden, Totnes.
 Working with bereaved families around baby loss, casting personal tiles, making books.

 The Foyer, Plymouth.
 Working with at risk young people and staff over a one year period to re-imagine their residential space, raise aspirations, nurture self awareness and demonstrate new ceramics casting skills to Foyer Federation Management.

 Ageing Well festival, Torquay.
 Engaging older people and public about meaning and purpose in older life, evolving street art sculpture over one day.

 Early Intervention Mental Health Programme, Torbay.
 Working with four schools in Torbay to improve emotional resilience around difficult transitions, over 3 months.